substantialpickle/Capper/README.md

 See the [Usage](#usage) section for instructions on how to run the program, and the [Getting Started](#getting-started) section for a quickstart guide on making your first caption.

+### Also check out [CapperGUI](https://github.com/synchroslap/CapperGUI) by synchroslap!
+Capper is a terminal based application, making it potentially difficult to operate for some users.
+CapperGUI wraps a graphical interface around Capper for ease of use.

 # Usage
 If you're on Windows, download the latest release from the [Releases](https://github.com/substantialpickle/Capper/releases/tag/stable) page to get a precompiled executable with some samples.
 It's in the zip named `capper-windows-vX.X.X.zip` under the Assets dropdown.
 Open a terminal in the directory of the executable and run the following command.
 ```